-Hyperscale Compliance 15.0.0 does not support deploying/scaling up the services to multiple nodes in a Kubernetes cluster.
+Hyperscale Compliance 17.0.0 does not support deploying/scaling up the services to multiple nodes in a Kubernetes cluster.
 This support will be added in a future release.
+Currently, Hyperscale Compliance is only supported on single-node Kubernetes clusters.

-Upgrading the Hyperscale Compliance Orchestrator (Kubernetes)
+Upgrading the Hyperscale Compliance orchestrator (Kubernetes)